lpan/lpan.github.io/_posts/2017-01-22-async-javascript.md

 *async & await* have the simplicity of `Promises` and the synchronous look of `generators`.
 Currently, *async & await* is still an experimental feature.
-You need to enable them by passing a harmony flag `--harmony-async-await`.
+You need to enable them by passing a harmony flag `--harmony-async-await` to node.

 eg. `node --harmony-async-await app.js`

-Our Callback hell alternative implementation with async & await will look like
+Our Callback hell alternative implementation with *async* & await will look like
 this:

 ```javascript